jundalisay/superb/content/en/research/einstein/ether/part-2.md

 **But why must I distinguish the non-moving `K` system above all moving `K'` systems, which are physically equivalent to it in all respects, by assuming that the ether is at rest relatively to the non-moving `K` system?**

-> *Superphysics Note=  We answer that the duality is essential in because the non-moving `K` has properrties that affect and explain the motions and dynamics within the moving `K'`
+> *Superphysics Note: We answer that the duality is essential in because the non-moving `K` has properrties that affect and explain the motions and dynamics within the moving `K'`

 I think that such an asymmetry in the theoretical structure, with no corresponding asymmetry in the system of experience, is intolerable*.